CaptainZidgel/TF2PickupHelperV2/cmds.md

 `draftlock` *bool*
 If `bool` is included, set draftlock to that bool (true/false).
 If not included, toggle draftlock to whatever it isn't.

+`mute`
+Mute everyone in addup, unlink chill room from addup.

+`unmute`
+Unmute everyone in addup, link chill room to addup.

 ##### Pug Pool Irrelevant

 `clearmh`